andrewself143/linear-assumptions/README.md

 ![Alt Text](images/image3.png)

-The only deviation of the line comes from the tails, therefore the normality assumption appears to be met.
+<br>The only deviation of the line comes from the tails, therefore the normality assumption appears to be met.<br>

 #### Use a histogram of residuals to assess normality.